 In order to maximize instructional time, gifts (flowers, balloons, candy, etc.) from family and friends delivered to school will remain in the office until the end of the school day.
 This applies to birthdays and major holidays such as Valentine's Day.
 We encourage you to send the gifts to the child's home.
 Each elementary class celebrates various holidays with classroom parties.
-These parties are planned by room parents and/or the classroom teachers, and are scheduled at the end of the school day.
+These parties are planned by room parents and/or the classroom teachers, and are scheduled at a time that is least disruptive to learning.
 Students may be excused from these parties because of religious beliefs.
 Additionally, elementary students' birthdays may be observed for a 10-15 minute period during the school day.
 Students are not permitted to pass out private party invitations or hold private name-exchanges during the school day.